UdaySharmaUS/Uday_main/Readme.md

 const sequelize = new Sequelize(
   'compound_db', //your database name
   'root', //your root name
-  '', //your password (not mentioned here for the sequrity purposes) {
+  '', //your password (not mentioned here for the security purposes) {
     host: 'localhost',
     dialect: 'mysql',